SlrG/unRAIDplugins/proftpd/README.txt

       dir_a

 So, what if this is not enough for you?
-Well, for a more fine grained control you may edit the /etc/proftpd.conf file in shell directly.
+Well, for a more fine grained control you may edit the /etc/proftpd.conf file.
+If the simplefeatures webserver is installed and enabled, the plugin config page will provide the ability to edit the proftpd.conf file.
+If not, you'll have to edit it in shell directly.
 By adding directory entries you'll have a powerful weapon to fulfill your needs.
-Have a look at: http://www.proftpd.org/docs/howto/Directory.html for further explanation.
+Have a look at:
+http://www.proftpd.org/docs/howto/Directory.html
+for further explanation.